theOtherLuke/nordlynx-router/README.md

 # nordlynx-router
 Instructions for creating a NordVPN router on any NordVPN supported linux distro using the nordlynx protocol.

+*UPDATE 2024-08-14: You may have to make adjustments for the particular utility your distro uses for network configuration.
+Debian uses ifupdown, Ubuntu uses netplan, etc. See Issue #3*

 As with all of my work, ymmv.

 This is the sequence of steps I take to setup my NordVPN router vm using Debian 12 as the host os.
 I am working on a bash script to automate as much of this as possible, but that script is not a high priority right now.
 If/when I complete it, I will add it to this project.